Mustang Volleyball Camps

 The Mustangs rallied from a 2-1 deficit to upset seventh-ranked Park University 3-2 in their 2016 national tourney pool play opener against a Pirate team that eventually bowed out in the championship bracket semifinals.
 Morningside finished the season ranked 24th nationally in the NAIA's postseason Top 25 Poll.

-Donnelly has a 28-35 career record after two seasons at Morningside and a 63-57 mark in four seasons as a head coach at the NAIA level.
+Donnelly has a 48-49 career record in three seasons at Morningside and an 83-71 mark in five seasons as a head coach at the NAIA level.

 Donnelly was previously the head coach at Olympic College in Bremerton, Wash., where she turned around a struggling program that had produced an average of only four victories per season over a three-year span prior to her arrival.